ANCPLabOldenburg/ancpbids_documentation/book/load.md

 ```
 ````

-The output variable, ´dataset_path´, will contain the local path to your dataset.
+The output variable, `dataset_path`, will contain the local path to your dataset.

 Also, within your PC folder